yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

         Click Me
     </button>

+Notes:
     - The 'get' in the :code:`render_hx` template tag signifies that it's an :code:`hx-get`
     - The goal of this :code:`hx-get` is to render a user info card into the empty div.
     - The :code:`render_hx` template tag will be discussed in depth later.

 Create the HXRequest